Sweet potato’s qualities

 - Scrub well, then steam the potato for two minutes over boiling water.

 - Dry well, then grease the potato skin with a little oil.
 Make a few fork holes to allow steam to escape.
-Roast it in the oven at 400F for 45 minutes to one hour.
+Roast it in the oven at 425°F for 45 minutes.
 Poke it with a fork to see if it has softened through and through.

 - While the potato is baking, fry the onions, peppers and garlic in the oil over low-medium heat in a small pan.

 - Add the beans and cover.
 Allow to cook on low for about 5-7 minutes.
-Add 1 tablespoon of the taco spice, stir well and remove from heat.
+Add 1 tablespoon taco spice, stir well and remove from heat.

-- In a medium bowl cream the goats cheese with the yogurt and the remaining tablespoon of taco spice.
+- In a medium bowl, cream the goats cheese with the yogurt and 1 tablespoon of taco spice.

 - Cut the sweet potato in half.
 Gently remove the flesh from each half, being careful not to tear the skin.
 Mash the flesh into the cheese mixture.
 Spoon half of the cheese mixture back into each of the potato shells.